No Is Not Enough

 Klein is a member of the board of directors for climate-action group 350.org.
 In 2015, she was invited to speak at the Vatican to help launch Pope Francis’s historic encyclical on ecology, Laudato si’.

 In 2017, Klein became Senior Correspondent for The Intercept.
 She is also a Puffin Foundation Writing Fellow at The Nation Institute and contributor to the Nation Magazine.
 Recent articles have also appeared in The New York Times, The New Yorker, The Boston Globe, The Guardian, the London Review of Books and Le Monde.

 She has multiple honourary degrees and in 2014 received the International Studies Association’s IPE Outstanding Activist-Scholar award.
-Her new book, No is Not Enough: Resisting Trump’s Shock Politics and Winning the World We Need will be available on June 13.
+Her new book, No is Not Enough: Resisting Trump’s Shock Politics and Winning the World We Need was released this June.